Altitudes, Medians and Angle Bisectors of a Triangle

 Medians of a Triangle

-The median of a triangle is a line segment from a given vertex to the middle of the opposite side.
-For any triangle, all three altitudes intersect at a point called the centroid of the triangle.
+A median of a triangle is a line segment from a vertex to the midpoint of the opposite side.
+The three medians intersect at the centroid, which is the triangle's center of mass.

 medians of a triangle